Near Garfield in Benton County, Arkansas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.

 Location.
 36° 26.451′ N, 94° 1.94′ W. Marker is near Garfield, Arkansas, in Benton County.
-Marker is on Military Park Road (County Road 65), on the right when traveling west.
+It is on Military Park Road (County Road 65), on the right when traveling west.
 Located at stop two, Curtis's Headquarters, on the driving tour of Pea Ridge National Military Park.
 Touch for map.
 Marker is in this post office area: Garfield AR 72732, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-City of Soldiers (a few steps from this marker); The Enemy Is Behind Us! (within shouting distance of this marker); U.S. Army Headquarters 1862 (within shouting distance of this marker); They Passed This Way (approx. 0.2 miles away); That Beautiful Charge (approx. 0.6 miles away); "Dat De Shpot, Sergent!" (approx. 0.6 miles away); A Perfect Storm of Shot and Shell (approx. 0.8 miles away); Confederate Sunset (approx. 0.8 miles away).
+At least 8 other markers are within walking distance of this marker: City of Soldiers (a few steps from this marker); The Enemy Is Behind Us! (within shouting distance of this marker); U.S. Army Headquarters 1862 (within shouting distance of this marker); They Passed This Way (approx. 0.2 miles away); That Beautiful Charge (approx. 0.6 miles away); "Dat De Shpot, Sergent!" (approx. 0.6 miles away); A Perfect Storm of Shot and Shell (approx. 0.8 miles away); Confederate Sunset (approx. 0.8 miles away).
 Touch for a list and map of all markers in Garfield.

 Also see . . .